marklishman/colors-microservices/purple/README.md

 # `@RepositoryRestController`

 `@RepositoryRestController` is used to override _Spring Data REST managed resources_.
-In fact, Spring makes sure the URI refers to a repository.
+In fact, Spring makes sure the URI refers to an existing repository.

 ~~~java
 @RepositoryRestController